facom/PiMining/README.md

    Then you will be able to get updates using 'git pull'.

-2. Download numbers: Get the file "pi.bin.bz2" from http://bit.ly/pi-bin
+2. Download digits.
+For geting the 1 billion digits binary file, download the file "pi.bin.bz2" from http://bit.ly/pi-bin (411 MB).
-   (411 MB).
    Place it in the "numbers" folder and uncompress it:

    $ bunzip2 pi.bin.bz2